Nitrate violations in Iowa drinking water more than doubled in 2025

 A nitrate violation means finished water exceeded the federal limit

-The federal maximum for nitrate in finished drinking water is 10 milligrams per liter when measured as nitrogen.
+The federal nitrate limit for finished drinking water is 10 milligrams per liter when measured as nitrogen.

-A public water system records a violation when a sample exceeds that limit during a monthly, quarterly or annual compliance period.
-Iowa classifies nitrate exceedances as acute violations because they can present an immediate health risk.
+A public water system records a violation when its drinking water exceeds that limit during an assigned monthly, quarterly or annual compliance period.
+Iowa classifies nitrate exceedances as acute violations because they can create an immediate health risk.

 Nitrate can enter source water through commercial fertilizers, human sewage, farm animal waste and the natural decay of leaves, crop residue and other organic material.

-Infants younger than 6 months face the clearest immediate risk from drinking water above the federal limit.
-Nitrate can interfere with the blood’s ability to carry oxygen and cause methemoglobinemia, commonly called blue-baby syndrome.
+Infants younger than 6 months face the clearest immediate risk.
+Nitrate can interfere with the blood’s ability to carry oxygen and cause methemoglobinemia, commonly known as blue-baby syndrome.

-Researchers continue to examine possible links between long-term nitrate exposure and reproductive problems or some cancers.
-Iowa Health and Human Services says those studies have not established a conclusive connection, while the current federal limit is primarily designed to protect infants from acute illness.
+Researchers continue to study possible links between long-term nitrate exposure, reproductive problems and some cancers.
+Iowa Health and Human Services says the findings remain inconclusive and that the current federal standard primarily protects infants from acute illness.

 Related: New Iowa report links pesticides and nitrates to cancer rates

-Elevated nitrate levels have continued to strain the regional system in 2026.
-Central Iowa Water Works imposed a mandatory lawn-watering ban on June 8 and later moved to less restrictive Stage II measures.
+Elevated nitrate levels again strained the regional system in 2026.
+Central Iowa Water Works imposed a mandatory lawn-watering ban on June 8 and began easing restrictions in July as conditions improved.

 Related: Central Iowa bans lawn watering as nitrates strain water system

-Iowa also recorded 84 major nitrate monitoring violations at 66 public water systems in 2025.
+Iowa recorded 84 major nitrate monitoring violations at 66 public water systems in 2025.

 A monitoring violation does not establish that nitrate exceeded the federal drinking water limit.
 It means the system failed to collect, analyze or report a required sample during a compliance period.

 Public water systems recorded 863 major monitoring and reporting violations involving multiple contaminants and administrative requirements.
-The largest category was failure to collect required coliform bacteria samples, with 249 violations at 158 systems.
+The largest category involved required coliform bacteria samples, with 249 violations at 158 systems.

-A system can usually resolve a monitoring violation by completing the required testing, submitting the results and notifying the public.
-An ongoing health-based violation may require new treatment equipment or a connection to another water provider.
+A system can generally resolve a monitoring violation by completing the required testing and submitting the results.
+A health-based violation may require treatment equipment, an alternative water source or a connection to another provider.

 The statewide report does not cover private wells